 Restricted Stock.
-The 1998 plan also provides for shares of restricted common stock of Simon Property to be granted to certain employees at no cost to those employees, subject to achievement of certain financial and return-based performance measures established by the committee related to the most recent year's performance.
+The 1998 plan also provides for shares of restricted stock to be granted to certain employees at no cost to those employees, subject to achievement of certain financial and return-based performance measures established by the committee related to the most recent year's performance.
 Once granted, the shares of restricted stock then vest annually over a four-year period (25% each year) beginning on January 1 of each year.
 The cost of restricted stock grants, which is based upon the stock's fair market value on the grant date, is charged to earnings ratably over the vesting period.
 Through December 31, 2009 a total of 4,992,636 shares of restricted stock, net of forfeitures, have been awarded under the plan.
 Information regarding restricted stock awards is summarized in the following table for each of the years presented:

-For the Y For the Year Ended December 31,

-2009 2008 2007

-Restricted stock shares awarded during the year, net of

-forfeitures 254,227 276,872 222,725

-Weighted average fair value of shares granted during the

-year \$ 29.44 \$ 85.77 \$ 120.55

-Amortization expense \$ 22,870 \$ 28,640 \$ 26,779
+For the Year Ended December 31, 2009 2008 2007 Restricted stock shares awarded during the year, net of forfeitures 254,227 276,872 222,725 Weighted average fair value of shares granted during the year \$ 29.44 \$ 85.77 \$ 120.55 Amortization expense \$ 22,870 \$ 28,640 \$ 26,779

-(Dollars in thousands, except unit and per unit amounts and where indicated as in millions or billions)
+(Dollars in thousands, except share and per share amounts and where indicated as in millions or billions)